2davecollins/git-pages-website/README.md

-## this is a demon on using git-pages
+# This is a markdown generatot

+*it can be used to easly add detail to your README.md *